 We continued our journey, on the 12th, down the eastern branch of Salmon river.
 The valley through which this river runs is generally fertile, and varies from one to three or four miles in width, but as we advanced toward the Salmon river mountains, the mountains upon each side increased in height and converged towards each other.
 They presented some noble prospects.
-It is a custom with Indians to send out numbers of their best hunters and warriors, in different directions, to reconnoiter, and especially when they are apprehensive that enemies may be near.
-We had evidence, from tracks recently made, that Indians of some other nation, or tribe, were about us; and therefore more than usual numbers of our men were flanking and ahead.
-On the banks of the river down which we were traveling, there was a dense growth of willows extending, however, only a few rods into the bottom-lands.
-About two in the afternoon. we were all very much alarmed to see our men, who were out as hunters and guards upon the hills, running their horses at full speed, in an oblique direction towards us. them were our principal chiefs.
+It is a custom with Indians to send out numbers of their best hunters and warriors, in different directions, to reconnoiter, and especially when they are apprehensive any enemies may be near.
+We had evidence, from tracks recently made, that Indians of some other nation, or tribe, were about us; and therefore more than usual numbers of our men were flanking, and ahead.
+On the banks of the river down which we were traveling, there was a dense growth of willows, extending, however, only a few rods into the bottom-lands.
+About two in the afternoon, we were all very much alarmed to see our men, who were out as hunters and guards upon the hills, running their horses full speed, in an oblique direction towards us.
+Two of them were our principal chiefs.
 We knew that they had discovered something more than ordinary, but what we could not conjecture.
-Being in a country where war parties of Blackfeet Indians often range, our thoughts were turned upon danger; and soon our fears were increased by seeing clouds of dust arise on the sides of the mountains at our left, and in the obscure distance, men descending as swiftly as their horses could run.
-They were so far off that we could not determine who they were.
+Being in a country where war parties of Blackfeet Indians often range, our thoughts were turned upon danger; and soon our fears were increased by seeing on the sides of the mountains at our left, clouds of dust arise, and in the obscure distance, men descending as swiftly as their horses could run.
+They were so far off that we could not deter. mine who they were.
 At the same time our two chiefs on the hills halted and made signals which we did not understand.
-In addition to this, some of the Indians said they saw Blackfeet Indians in the willows. not far off, between us and the chiefs; and our belief that it was so, was confirmed, when two deer rushed from the willows towards us, and when they saw us, instead of returning, only declined a little to the left, and passed before us.
-These enquiries arose in my mind-Why have the chiefs halted?
+In addition to this, some of the Indians said they saw Blackfeet Indians in the willows, not far off, between us and the chiefs; and our belief that it was so, was confirmed, when two deer rushed from the willows towards us, and when they saw us, instead of returning, only declined a little to the left, and passed before us.
+These inquiries arose in my mind-Why have the chiefs halted ?
 Do they see enemies between us and themselves?
 Are their signals to give us warning of danger?
 What so frightened the deer that they rushed out towards us?
-We had all halted, and made what preparation we could for battle.
-As we did not know in what part of the willows to make the attack, we were waiting for our enemies to commence the fire, and were expecting every instant to have their balls poured in upon us.
-It was a moment of awful suspense.
-We sent out a few men, on an eminence to our right, to see what they could discover, and they soon returned without having seen any enemies.
-The two chiefs upon the hills, who were now joined by those who rushed down the mountains, and who proved to be some of our own men. applied their whips to their horses, and in full speed came to us; and Charlie, the first chief, rode up to me, and smiling reached out his hand and said, "cocoil, cocoil," (buffalo, buffalo.)
-Thus ended the battle; and the remainder of the day was spent in killing and dressing buffalo, which was far more pleasant than fighting Blackfeet Indians.
-This made a desirable addition to their stock of provisions We encamped in this place, which supplied a plenty of good grass for our horses, and where there was no want of fuel.
+We were all halted, and had made what preparation we could for battle.
+As we did not know in what part of the willows to make the attack.